-Warm up with a bowl of this hearty vegetarian chili.
+Warm up with a bowl of this hearty veggie chili.
 Packed with nutritional all-star lentils and fiber high butternut squash.
-This chunky and belly warming bowl of comfort food is ready in no time for you to enjoy any day of the week!
+It’s so cozy and belly warming good.

 - 2 Tbsp. olive oil